galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 A tree-building method will of course build you a tree.

-But what if your data are not even **from** a tree?
-Or, what if the data are from sequences that are so distantly related that they are virtually independent of each other, looking essentially random?
+But what if your data are not even *from* a tree?
+Or, what if the data are from sequences that are so distantly related that they are virtually independent of each other and are essentially random?

 It is important that, once you have estimated a tree, you assess how reliable it is.

 Remember that a phylogeny is a *collection of hypotheses of relatedness*.
-Each branch separates some of the taxa from the others, and if the branch is above a subtree it corresponds to a hypothesis that the taxa in that subtree are *monophyletic* with respect to the other taxa in the rest of the tree (as shown in Fig 1.).
+Each branch separates some of the taxa from the others, and if the branch is above a subtree it corresponds to a hypothesis that the taxa in that subtree are *monophyletic* with respect to the other taxa in the rest of the tree (as shown in [Figure 1](#figure-1).).

 This means that it is meaningful to assess the reliability of *branches* of your tree, in addition to just assessing it overall.